bddckr/BDDRScrollViewAdditions/README.md

 This category adds `zoomScale`, `contentOffset` and `contentSize` getters that return correct values when an animation is running on the `UIScrollView`.
 These new properties are not KVO compliant but can be polled repeatedly.
 This is especially useful if you use an invisible `UIScrollView` in your OpenGL View to scroll/zoom content: In your game loop you just poll the values to position and scale your rendered content.

-It also adds a `centersContent` property so the content is always centered, even when zooming out.
+It also adds properties to center the content view, even when zooming out.
 This also works for the view returned by `-viewForZoomingInScrollView:` of the `UIScrollViewDelegate` when zooming.

 # Installation